algolia/instantsearch-ios/docgen/src/getting-started-part2.md

 Here, we are saying that we want to show the `bestbuy_promo` index in the first section and the `ikea` index in the second.
 We also specify that we want 5 hits to appear for the `bestbuy_promo` index and 10 for the `ikea` index.

-Note: Variant would be used (for example: `main,details`) if you want 2 widgets to use the same index but with different configurations.
-You also have to specify those variants when configuring InstantSearch using the `SearcherId(index:variant)` constructor instead of `SearcherId(index:)`.

 Great, now **run your app**, search in the search bar and you should see results appearing from the indices!

-There's still one more thing: If you click on the filter button, the app will crash.
+There's still one more thing: If you click on the filter button, **the app will crash**.
 Why is that?
 This is because we are in "multi-index" mode and the refinement list doesn't have a clue what index to target: is it bestbuy_promo or ikea?

 In order to specify this, go to your `main.storyboard` class, then click on the refinement list.
 In the attribute inspector, specify `bestbuy_promo` as the index.

-A Note on the `SearchBarWidet`: by not specifying any index there, InstantSearch will conclude that the Search bar should search in all index.
-If an index was specified, then the `SearchBarWidget` would only trigger a search in that particular widget.

 Now go ahead and **run your app again**.
 When going to the filters screen and selecting a filter, you'll notice in the main screen that the refinements are only being applied to the `bestbuy_promo` index.